Cleopatra I Syra

 Cleopatra Thea Epiphanes Syra (Κλεοπάτρα ἡ Σύρα; c.
 204 - 176 BC), well known as Cleopatra I or Cleopatra Syra, was a princess of the Seleucid Empire, Queen of Ptolemaic Egypt by marriage to Ptolemy V of Egypt from 193 BC, and regent of Egypt during the minority of their son, Ptolemy VI, from her husband's death in 180 BC until her own death in 176 BC.
-She is sometimes viewed as co-ruler to her husband and son, however evidence is conflicting.
-(Note: While Cleopatra did have titles like "female Horus" and "female Pharaoh", she was not included in dating protocols as co-Pharaoh during her husband's reign.
-However she is considered Pharaoh by Sally Ann Ashton.
-After Ptolemy V died, Cleopatra I was included in dating protocols, however her position is said to come from being guardian of her son and is ambiguously described as "regent and co-ruler".)
+She is sometimes viewed as co-ruler to her husband and son; however, evidence is conflicting.
+(Note: Cleopatra was granted titles of "female Pharaoh", "female Horus" and "female ruler" during her husband's reign, which could indicate she became ruler alongside him, however she was not recognized as sovereign by Hellenistic administration of the country.
+After Ptolemy V died, Cleopatra I was acknowledged as sovereign ruler alongside her son Ptolemy VI, however her position is said to come from being guardian of her son, making ambiguous wheter she should be considered her son's regent or co-regent.)